iamdpunkr1/iamdpunkr1/README.md

 ## 🚀 Quick Facts

-- 🌱 I am currently gaining expertise in MERN stack development and mastering both React and React NativeI’m currently matstering MERN and React Native.
+- 🌱 I am currently gaining expertise in MERN stack and React Native.
 - 💻 Exploring the realms of web and app development.
 - 📚 Always eager to learn and grow.